There are two options for Fours entering our camp program to most appropriately meet the needs of each child during their first time with us:

 Fours Program Description

-Doors open to Homegroup classrooms at 8:50am.
+The Fours day begins at 9am.
 Activity stations are set up throughout the room in order to engage children in the beginning of the camp day.
-Parents and caregivers are welcome to stay in the classroom until morning meeting begins at about 9:10am.

 Morning and afternoon circle meetings open and close the camp day and may include an activity such as a song or a game, a discussion of what will be happening in the day and the week, and a time for the children in the Homegroup to get to know one another.